Many additional resources are provided by UW-Madison Cores. See the Directory of Resources for Researchers for an up-to-date, navigable compilation.

 A volunteer organization whose goal is to make scientists more productive, and their work more reliable, by teaching them basic computing skills.
 Founded in 1998, it runs short, intensive workshops that cover program design, version control, testing, and task automation.

 Produces print and online publications to portray how UW–Madison is fulfilling its core missions each day.
-They provide information about questions on campus via news releases, print publications, photos, video, Web posts, email, social media and other channels.
-A few of the products managed by University Communications are the UW Homepage, On Wisconsin, and the Campus News Site, among others.
+They provide information about questions on campus via news releases, print publications, photos, email, and other channels.
 University Communications provides a large Photo Library that may be helpful when creating posters or other dissemination content.

 Provides everything from print design and branding to PowerPoint and social media while working to reflect the uniqueness of each department.
 Available to all schools, departments, and programs within UW-Madison.

-Works collaboratively with UW System faculty, staff, and librarians to create and provide access to digital resources that support the teaching and research needs of the UW community, uniquely document the university and State of Wisconsin, and provide access to rare or fragile items of broad research value.
+Works collaboratively with UW System faculty, staff, and librarians to create and provide access to digital resources that support the teaching and research needs of the UW community and provides access to rare or fragile items of broad research value.
 Resources within the collections are free and publicly accessible online.